ambiennt/MCBE-DLL-Injector/README.md

 # MCBE DLL Injector
-A Simple and lightweight Minecraft Bedrock Edition DLL injector
+A simple and lightweight Minecraft Bedrock Edition DLL injector

 #### Because PC viruses may use simular code to infect computers this might get reconized as a virus.
 #### BUT this injector does not contain any viruses!
 Feel free to check the source!